Looking for day trips from Bangalore ? Look no further then LEPAKSHI

 The distance from Bangalore to Lepakshi is just 120 km.
 Voila !!!

 We started our journey around 10:30 AM from Whitefield and by 12:30 PM we were standing in front of the temple.

 Lepakshi is a small village in Mandal in the Anantapur District of Andhra.
 Legend has it that during the age of Ramayan, Jattayu was badly injured while saving Sita from Ravana.
-Wounded it fell at this place and Lord Ram healed the bird and said – Le Pakshi in the local language that translates to “Rise Bird”
+Wounded it fell at this place and Lord Ram healed the bird and said – Le Pakshi in the local language that translates to “Rise Bird”.

 The temple has been built by brothers Viranna and Virupanna.
 The brothers used the king’s treasure while he was away fighting a war.
 When the King returned he saw that all the treasure was used up to build the temple.
 He got furious and ordered the two brothers to be punished by having their eyes gorged out.
-The temple is exemplary of finest architectural style reflecting the Vijayanagar architectural style.
+The temple is exemplary of the finest architectural style reflecting the Vijayanagar architectural style.

-A huge monolithic Nandi structure made out of single granite is another highlight, but urbanization around the temple makes it little disconnected from the main temple.
+A huge monolithic Nandi structure made out of single granite is another highlight, but urbanization around the temple makes it a little disconnected from the main temple.

-As we entered the temple, in front of us were long corridors flanked by vertical pillars each one with unique exquisite carving depicting stories of wars, marriage and fascinating tales of the bygone era.
+As we entered the temple, in front of us were long corridors flanked by vertical pillars each one with unique exquisite carving depicting stories of wars, marriage, and fascinating tales of the bygone era.

 The sun rays peeping from the vertical pillars added a unique charm to the place and the huge courtyard bathed in the midday sun looked stunning and mesmerizing.

 Unlike major tourist destinations in Southern India which are swamped with people, we could hardly find any tourists apart from a bunch of college kids with a guide.